meltano/meltano/docs/src/docs/getting-started.md

 - The **loader** the pipeline will use, which should be `target-sqlite`
 - Whether the **transform** step should be applied, which should be `skip`
 - The **interval** at which the pipeline should be run, which is set by default to be `@once`
-- Finally, there is a **catch-up date** to determine how far back to extract data, which should be `None` by default

 All we need to do is click `Save` to start our new pipeline!
 You should see a spinning icon as well as a badge next to the "Pipeline" navigation element in the header.